ConnorSweeneyDev/.config/README.md

 You can go [here](https://github.com/tridactyl/tridactyl?tab=readme-ov-file#highlighted-features) to view all the most important bindings.

 # Other Useful Tools
-PowerToys &rightarrow; Run `winget install Microsoft.PowerToys --source winget` - Enable Run at startup - my favourite tools are:
+PowerToys &rightarrow; Run `winget install Microsoft.PowerToys --source winget` - enable Run at startup - my favourite tools are:
 - Run with an activation shortcut of `shift+backspace`, input smoothing disabled, clear previous query on launch enabled, preferred monitor primary, all plugins off except window walker - this allows switching windows by searching their name instead of alt tabbing.
 - Color Picker with an activation shortcut of `win+shift+c`.
 - Screen Ruler with an activation shortcut of `win+shift+p`.